-- 2.53 Only reactive import and reactive export values occurring at times of active export are used in the calculation. - 2.54 The square root calculation will be to two decimal places. - 2.55 This calculation is completed for every half hour and the values summated over the billing period.
+- equal to zero and active export is not equal to zero, no calculation for that HH is made and the result for that HH would be zero. - 2.54 The square root calculation will be to two decimal places. - 2.55 This calculation is completed for every half hour and the values summated over the billing period.